rkillickdev/the-coffee-run/README.md

 <br>

 * As the client, I want to reduce queues building up inside/outside the coffee shop and maximise the number of customers that can get their coffee before catching their train.
-* As the client, I want to ensure a high quality coffee experience even during the busiest times.
 * As the client, I want to collect data from orders made via the app to make future business decisions.
-* As the client, I want to collect data which gives an overview of daily coffee sales to ensure appropriate levels of stock are ordered.
-* As the client, I want all user input to be validated
+* As the client, I want all user input to be validated and errors handled gracefully.
-* As the client, I want to ensure a good user experience by making the app easy to use and intuitive
+* As the client, I want to ensure a good user experience by making the app easy to use and intuitive.
 * As the client, I want to keep the user informed througout the ordering process by providing feedback at each stage.

 <br>